JiayiWuLeo/JiayiWuLeo.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Master's Thesis</div><img src='images/FU-SfM_project.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-### FU-SfM
+### FSDU-SfM
-- A fast underwater 3D reconstruction pipeline without a deep learning model.
+- A fast depth-guided semi-dense underwater 3D reconstruction pipeline without a deep learning model.
 Underwater image restoration is implemented through RMI channel and underwater imaging model to improve the number of feature matches.
 Reduce the computational complexity of feature extraction by using the depth map as a mask.
-The depth map is used as the supervision to refine the 3D point cloud and remove noise.
-To achieves higher quality underwater 3D reconstruction.
+In order to achieve higher quality(semi-dense) underwater 3D reconstruction, the depth maps are used as the supervision to refine the 3D point cloud and remove noise.
-This project is my master's thesis, the overall framework has been determined, and some subsystems have obtained good results.
+This project is my master's thesis, the overall framework has been determined, and most of the subsystems have obtained good results.
 It is expected that the project will be completed and submitted to IROS in Spring 2023.

 </div>
 </div>